microsoft/aed-content-nasa-su20/LaunchProject/AzureMachineLearning/Includes/0-Introduction.md

 In this module, you will begin to discover:

 - Python, Pandas, and Visual Studio Code
+- The benefits of using cloud-based data-science services such as Azure Machine Learning
 - Data cleansing and manipulation that requires critical analysis
 - Using maching learning to classify data
 - Preparing data with specific machine-learning algorithms in mind